Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 They are often called "wrapper" or "helper" classes because they offer additional functionality built around primitive data types.

-These are fully-**objected-oriented** correlates of the fundamental primitive data types.
+These are **fully-objected-oriented** correlates of the fundamental primitive data types.

 ---